missilen/webwork/README.txt

    permanently by this plugin but production servers aren't the place to learn new things!

-   JIRA_TOP is the top-level directory of your JIRA installation
+   JIRA_INSTALL is the top-level directory of your JIRA installation

-   JIRA_DATA is the JIRA home directory as defined in
+   JIRA_HOME is the JIRA home directory as defined in
-   $JIRA_TOP/atlassian-jira/WEB-INF/classes/jira-application.properties
+   $JIRA_INSTALL/atlassian-jira/WEB-INF/classes/jira-application.properties

 1. Check out the source code for the plugin from Subversion with

    git clone ssh://git@bitbucket.org/mdoar/webwork-sample.git

-2. Build the plugin
+2. Build the plugin using the Atlassian SDK

-   cd WSMPL
+   cd webwork-sample
-   mvn package
+   atlas-package

 3. Deploy the plugin jar file

+   Admin, Manage Add-addons, Upload plugin

+   or

-   cp target/webwork-sample-4.0.jar $JIRA_DATA/plugins/installed-plugins
+   cp target/webwork-sample-5.2.jar $JIRA_HOME/plugins/installed-plugins
+   and restart JIRA

 4. Create a new directory in your JIRA installation

-   mkdir -p $JIRA_TOP/atlassian-jira/secure/custom/com/consultingtoolsmiths/jira/samples/webwork
+   mkdir -p $JIRA_INSTALL/atlassian-jira/secure/custom/com/consultingtoolsmiths/jira/samples/webwork

    and copy the updatededitannouncement.jsp file to the new directory.
 This is an additional jsp file that will not affect any other jsp files in JIRA.

-   cp src/main/resources/secure/custom/com/consultingtoolsmiths/jira/samples/webwork/updatededitannouncement.jsp $JIRA_TOP/atlassian-jira/secure/custom/com/consultingtoolsmiths/jira/samples/webwork
+   cp src/main/resources/secure/custom/com/consultingtoolsmiths/jira/samples/webwork/updatededitannouncement.jsp $JIRA_INSTALL/atlassian-jira/secure/custom/com/consultingtoolsmiths/jira/samples/webwork

-4. Add the following lines to the end of $JIRA_TOP/atlassian-jira/WEB-INF/classes/log4j.properties
+4. Add the following lines to the end of $JIRA_INSTALL/atlassian-jira/WEB-INF/classes/log4j.properties

-log4j.category.com.consultingtoolsmiths.jira.samples.webwork.ActionAlpha = DEBUG, console, filelog
+log4j.category.com.consultingtoolsmiths.jira.samples.webwork.ActionAlpha = Debug, console, filelog
 log4j.additivity.com.consultingtoolsmiths.jira.samples.webwork.ActionAlpha = false
 log4j.category.com.consultingtoolsmiths.jira.samples.webwork.ActionBeta = DEBUG, console, filelog
 log4j.additivity.com.consultingtoolsmiths.jira.samples.webwork.ActionBeta = false